Built-in Plugin

 Used for version control.
 If versionBy

-is not provided, defaults to by
+is not provided, it defaults to the value of by

-When content of files pointed by versionBy
+When the content of the file pointed to by versionBy

 - Supports array format

-- Supports string format with multiple files separated by commas
+- Supports string format, with multiple files separated by commas.

 buildArgs